 How to remodel a bathroom step-by-step

-For a lot of homeowners, remodeling a bathroom is high on the wish list of home improvements.
+For a lot of homeowners, to remodel a bathroom is high on the wish list of home improvements.
 Many homeowners report a lot of personal satisfaction from updating a bathroom, and, a bathroom remodel has a return on investment between 58% to 65%, according to our recent report.

 In this post, I’m going to take you through some step by step improvements you can make that fit your budget, no matter if you make $40,000 a year or $1,000,000 a year.